vivekthedev/graphql-with-django-and-jwt/3_JWT Authentication Starter/README.md

-# CRUD using GraphQL and Django
+# JWT using GraphQL and Django

 Installation Instruction